Bentonville West High School celebrates students’ AP scores

 BENTONVILLE, Ark.
-(KNWA) — With school just around the corner, some students in Bentonville woke up to a surprise on Saturday.
+(KFTA) — With school just around the corner, some students in Bentonville woke up to a surprise on Saturday.

 Teachers and other faculty put out signs in the yards of advanced placement students who scored a perfect 5 on the AP test.